 Who “owns” the feeder and has overall responsibility and authority for ensuring that the feeder’s procedures and systems comply with the Feeder Policy & Guidelines and Feeder Checklist (links under Resources below).

-- Who is responsible for technical and functional issues, both as primary and as backup.
+- Who is responsible for technical and functional issues, both as primary and as a backup.

 - How departments requesting goods/services communicate their MoCode and Account (or Chartfield) when requesting goods/services, both initially and when there is a change or correction, especially when the accounting information is stored in the feeder system.